openapi-json-schema-tools/openapi-json-schema-generator/samples/client/petstore/java/docs/components/schemas/NullableString.md

 A class that contains necessary nested
 - schema classes (which validate payloads), extends JsonSchema
-- classes to store validated list payloads, extends FrozenList
-- classes to store validated map payloads, extends FrozenMap
-- classes to build inputs for list payloads
-- classes to build inputs for map payloads

 ## Nested Class Summary
 | Modifier and Type | Class and Description |